ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 Calling Clone on a Connection yields a group of two Connections: the parent Connection on which Clone was called, and the resulting clone Connection.
-These connections are "entangled" with each other, and become part of a connection group.
-Calling Clone on any of these two connections adds a third Connection to the group, and so on.
-Connections in a connection group share all their properties, and changing the properties on one Connection in the group changes the property for all others.
+These connections are "entangled" with each other, and become part of a Connection group.
+Calling Clone on any of these two Connections adds a third Connection to the group, and so on.
+Connections in a Connection Group share all their properties, and changing the properties on one Connection in the group changes the property for all others.

-Calling Clone on a Preconnection yields a Preconnection with the same parameters, which is entangled with the parent Preconnection: all the Connections created from entangled Preconnections will be entangled as if they had been cloned, and will belong to the same connection group.
+Calling Clone on a Preconnection yields a Preconnection with the same parameters, which is entangled with the parent Preconnection: all the Connections created from entangled Preconnections will be entangled as if they had been cloned, and will belong to the same Connection Group.

 Establishing a Connection from a cloned Preconnection will not cause Connections for other entangled Preconnections to be established; each such Connection must be established separately.
 Changes to the parameters of a Preconnection entangled with a Preconnection from which a Connection has already been established will fail.
-Calling Clone on a Preconnection may be taken by the system an implicit signal that protocol stacks supporting multiplexed connections for efficient connection grouping are preferred by the application.
+Calling Clone on a Preconnection may be taken by the system an implicit signal that Protocol Stacks supporting multiplexed Connections for efficient Connection Grouping are preferred by the application.

 There is only one Protocol Property that is not entangled, i.e., it is a separate per-Connection Property for individual Connections in the group: niceness.
-Niceness works as in {{send-niceness}}: when allocating available network capacity among Connections in a connection group, sends on connections with higher Niceness values will be prioritized over sends on connections with lower Niceness values.
+Niceness works as in {{send-niceness}}: when allocating available network capacity among Connections in a Connection Group, sends on Connections with higher Niceness values will be prioritized over sends on Connections with lower Niceness values.
 An ideal transport system implementation would assign the Connection the capacity share (M-N) x C / M, where N is the Connection's Niceness value, M is the maximum Niceness value used by all Connections in the